 classified as crime in other countries too. ( Of course, if it happened in Westminster Abbey we wouldn't have a political trial like Putin.
 Oh dearie me, no.

 Japanese manga comics depicting children in sexual poses are not child pornography, Sweden's Supreme Court has ruled, overturning a high-profile conviction of a Swedish translator.

-After a search of his laptop in 2010, Matheson was wrongfully accused of possessing and importing child pornography because of constitutionally protected comic book images on that device.
-He was subjected to abusive treatment by police and a
+search of his laptop in 2010, Matheson was wrongfully accused of possessing and importing child pornography because of constitutionally protected comic book images on that device.
+He was subjected to abusive treatment by police and a disruption in his

 The Olympia, Washington, father who murdered his two boys with a hatchet, then burned down his house in an explosive inferno apparently had a collection of cartoon porn.

 Utah authorities investigating the unsolved 2009 disappearance of Josh

 Powell's wife knew of 400 pornographic images that Powell kept on his computer.
 According to a psychologist's official findings, the images were of great concern and suggested a more penetrating psychological evaluation of Josh Powell was needed